 Okay, so you’re not exactly rubbing out muscle kinks during a breast massage, but those in-the-know say the physical benefits are still profound.

 For one thing, the body’s lymphatic system is highly concentrated in the underarm and chest regions.
 Stimulating these areas helps keep this key detox mechanism running smoothly, says Katinka Locascio, licensed massage therapist and founder of New York City-based wellness center Earth & Sky Healing Arts.
 “Wearing a bra can keep our lymph circulation from draining easily out of the breast,” she explains.
 “Taking off your bra and massaging your breasts at the end of the day can help drain the stagnant lymph fluid and bring in fresh blood supply.”
-(Though research has yet to explore the benefits of breast massage—AKA manual lymphatic drainage—as a preventative care technique on its own, it has been proven to be effective at reducing lymph build-up in the body in post-op mastectomy breast cancer survivors.)
+(Though research has yet to explore the benefits of breast massage—AKA manual lymphatic drainage—as a preventative care technique on its own, it has been shown to be effective at reducing lymph build-up in the body in post-op mastectomy breast cancer survivors, according to a study published in the Journal of Physical Therapy Science.)

 “Taking off your bra and massaging your breasts at the end of the day can help drain the stagnant lymph fluid and bring in fresh blood supply.” —Massage therapist Katinka Locascio